Start with content strategy – not marketing

 - Companies that don’t understand what their customers need are more likely to develop features and schemes that fail to engage and attract customers

-This post is an extract from my book: Content strategy for Solopreneurs, Startups and Growing Businesses.
-Be the first to hear when it launches – and receive a discount.
+This post is an early extract from my book: Content strategy for Solopreneurs, Startups and Growing Businesses.
+Read more about how the book can help you drive growth, engagement and investment.

 If your customers are people like you then congratulations, you’re very lucky.
 It will be fairly easy to work out what they need.
 However, if your customers are not like you, or your company has a number of different types of customers, then you need to work out what they need.
 Don’t just guess!
 Then you can produce focused content that appeals to your customers rather than any old content that might not.